A master lesson on brand renewal and strategic marketing.

 After all the bad decisions and childish antics Brand Bieber is stronger than ever.
 Here’s how he did it.
 Marketers, take note:

-- He listened to feedback, confronting his mistakes with a “Yup, I’m an idiot” apology on Ellen and a brilliant, if not painful to watch, Comedy Central Roast.
+- He listened to consumer feedback, confronting his branding mistakes with a “Yup, I’m an idiot” apology on Ellen and a brilliant, if not painful to watch, Comedy Central Roast.
 He’s very self-aware of his screw ups and is clearly in on the joke.

 Sorry folks, it’s no longer cool to hate on Justin Bieber.